 How to Write Articles That Sell: Market Research for Writers

 The Secret of Successful Freelance Writing

-Every successful freelance writer understands the power of market research.
+Every successful freelance writer should understand the power of market research.
 To make a living as a writer, you must learn how to sell articles, features, and fiction.
 It's a point most new writers fail to grasp, but to sell your writing you must write what editors want to buy.

 While a famous writer may secure a regular column and get paid to write anything she wants, for most freelancers it's not an option.
 Even pieces in the so-called "confessionals" and "true story" magazines follow strict editorial policy.
 Writing a piece on a whim and trying to sell it afterward is tough.
 You might get lucky once or twice, but it’s no way to run a successful freelancing business.